netdata/netdata/README.md

   <br/>
   	<i>They are clustered Netdata Parents.
 They all have the same data. <b>Select the one closer to you.</b></i>
 	<br/>
-	<i>All these run with default configuration.
+	<i>All these run with the default configuration.
 We only clustered them to have multi-node dashboards.</i>
 </p>

 ![Netdata Agent](https://github.com/netdata/netdata/assets/2662304/af4caa23-19be-46ef-9779-8fdad8d99d2a)